Microsoft/go/eng/doc/fips/README.md

 The Go TLS stack will automatically use crypto primitives from the selected crypto backend.
 Yet, this isn't enough for FIPS compliance: the FIPS 140-2 standard places additional restrictions on TLS communications, mainly on which cyphers and signers are allowed.
 Note that this can reduce compatibility with old devices that do not support modern cryptography techniques such as TLS 1.2.

-Since Go 1.22, the Microsoft Go runtime automatically enforces that `crypto/tls` and `crypto/x509` only use FIPS-compliant settings when running in FIPS mode.
+Since Go 1.22, the Microsoft build of Go runtime automatically enforces that `crypto/tls` and `crypto/x509` only use FIPS-compliant settings when running in FIPS mode.
 This differs from upstream's BoringCrypto backend, which requires you to import `crypto/tls/fipsonly` to apply the FIPS-mandated restrictions.
-The Microsoft Go crypto backends do this automatically to reduce the source code changes necessary to produce a FIPS-compliant Go application, and to make it easier to use the same binary in both FIPS and non-FIPS environments.
+The Microsoft build of Go crypto backends do this automatically to reduce the source code changes necessary to produce a FIPS-compliant Go application, and to make it easier to use the same binary in both FIPS and non-FIPS environments.

 Prior to Go 1.22, a program using the Go TLS stack must import the `crypto/tls/fipsonly` package to be compliant with these restrictions.
 The configuration is done by an `init()` function, so only importing it is necessary: